envoyproxy/go-control-plane/README.md

 The version number must be set according to [Semantic Versioning](https://semver.org).

-The version tags will allow users of go dependency management tools, such as [dep](https://golang.github.io/dep/), specify the dependency on `go-control-plane` using the [version property](https://golang.github.io/dep/).
+The version tags will allow users of go dependency management tools, such as [dep](https://golang.github.io/dep/), specify dependencies on `go-control-plane` using the [version property](https://golang.github.io/dep/).

 ## Usage